techwork2026/azure-iam-hands-on-lab/labs/03-MFA/day-03-mfa.md

 ## Outcome

-Validated MFA configuration options and identified limitations due to licensing restrictions.
+Validated MFA configuration options and confirmed that Conditional Access policies were unavailable due to licensing limitations.

-Confirmed that while MFA methods are available, Conditional Access policies cannot be enforced in this environment.
+This highlights how security capabilities in Microsoft Entra ID depend on licensing tiers.